 Compared to older generations at the same relative time in young adult life, millennials have attained higher levels of education, which, for their generation more than others, is tied to higher future earnings and well-being.
 More than a third of all millennials ages 25-34 achieved college educations by 2015, up from less than 30 percent for comparably aged young adults in 2000 and not quite a quarter for those in 1980.

-The rise was especially sharp for millennial women, who are more educated at the bachelor’s degree level than their male counterparts.
 Notably, postsecondary education attainment has risen for all racial and ethnic young adult groups.
 There have also been positive changes in related measures such as declines in high school dropout rates and increased college enrollment for all major ethnic groups.
+Still, there remain sharp disparities in education attainment across groups with Hispanic and black millennials falling behind their Asian and white counterparts.

 HOMEOWNERSHIP